 Memorizing case interview frameworks hurts your performance.
 Interviewers can tell within 30 seconds whether you're thinking or reciting—and recitation is a red flag.
-Based on CaseStar data from 2,340 practice sessions, candidates who customize frameworks score 18% higher than those who apply standard templates.
+Patterns observed in CaseStar practice data suggest candidates who customize frameworks consistently outperform those who apply standard templates.

 By CaseStar Team • January 2025 • 5 min read